jbfavre/trafficserver/doc/admin-guide/plugins/block_errors.en.rst

 - ``block_errors.error_limit``: Set the error limit.
 Takes a single argument, the number of errors allowed before blocking the client.
 - ``block_errors.timeout``: Set the block timeout.
 Takes a single argument, the number of minutes to block the client.
+- ``block_errors.shutdown``: Set the shutdown mode.
+Takes a single argument, 0 to downgrade to HTTP/1.1, 1 to close the connection.
-- ``block_errors.enable``: Enable or disable the plugin.
+- ``block_errors.enabled``: Enable or disable the plugin.
 Takes a single argument, 0 to disable, 1 to enable.

 Example Run Time Configuration
 ==============================